 There is endless research on the most and least effective subject lines.
 Not everyone is the research type, and if that’s you, there is an easy place to start: your own inbox.

 Look at what you’ve been emailed over the last few days.
 You’ve probably got a whole bunch of examples at your fingertips.
 Ask yourself these questions:

 - What emails are still sitting unopened?

 - And the opposite, what emails went straight to trash?

-This likely had a lot to do with the subject line.
+This probably had a lot to do with the subject line.
 A subject line is your first impression, and you don’t have much time to make it.
 One study found you may have only 3 seconds to capture a reader’s attention.
 That’s essentially one quick glance.
 It’s important to make those 3 seconds count.
 Keep your subject line interesting, snappy, and something you’d like to open.

 Also, look at the emails you trashed right after reading the subject line.
 Why did you take that action?